darkfrostx-cmd/AION/README.md

 # Create a Workers KV namespace (requires account id)
 python -m aion.cli cloudflare --account-id <ACCOUNT_ID> create-kv-namespace "My Namespace"

+# Discover Worker services (new in this release)
+python -m aion.cli cloudflare --account-id <ACCOUNT_ID> list-worker-services

+# Inspect a specific service and show its environments
+python -m aion.cli cloudflare --account-id <ACCOUNT_ID> worker-service-info ssra-orchestrator --include-environments

+# Download the production script for a service
+python -m aion.cli cloudflare --account-id <ACCOUNT_ID> worker-service-script ssra-orchestrator --environment production --output cloudflare/ssra-orchestrator.js
 ```

+These helpers make it easy to pull existing Worker services—such as `ssra-orchestrator` or `ssra-gateway`—into the repository.
+Save the downloaded script anywhere under `cloudflare/` (for example `cloudflare/ssra-orchestrator/index.js`) and pair it with a `wrangler.toml` that matches the remote configuration so everything is versioned alongside the Hugging Face worker.

 ## Cloudflare Worker for Hugging Face repositories
 [`cloudflare/worker`](cloudflare/worker/) contains a Worker that understands Hugging Face repositories and a pinned revision for each route alias.
 It exposes three behaviours per alias (`/neuro/*` and `/auditor/*` by default):